campbell000/blog/content/articles/tales-arise-review-flawed.md

 <div class="imageContainer">
   <img :src="'/toa_tower.jpeg'"/>
-  <span class="titleImageCaption text--secondary">A tower that consists solely of a spiraling staircase upwards to fight a boss.
-It takes literally over a minute to get to the top.
+  <span class="titleImageCaption text--secondary">A tower which simply requires you to run up its spiraling staircase to get to the top.
 The characters even comment on how long and boring of a climb it is.
 Does it count as irony when the tower is, in fact, really boring to climb up?</span>
 </div>

 The game isn't even *hard*: it's simply a test of the player's patience and their will to continue in the face of monotony.
 Sure, you can crank the difficulty down a couple of notches and breeze through this game (something I was tempted to do), but that doesn't take away from the fact that this game is *filled* to the brim with repetition and filler.
-It's as if they had "Make Game 60+ hours long" as a hardline requirement from day 1 but failed to make the content to justify such a length.

-Given its repetition, it's especially odd to see it cram about 30 minutes of story exposition at the last third of the game. *Arise* was perfectly content with taking its time during inconsequential dungeons and sidequests, but when the story takes a drastic turn, all of the sudden the game feels the need to simply plop the player down and hurriedly explain the game's true conflict.
-I won't spoil it here, but the Big Reveal *was* cool to learn about, but it was done in such a haphazard way that I wasn't affected by its enormity in the slightest.
+Given its repetition, it's especially odd to see it cram about 30 minutes of story exposition at the last third of the game. *Arise* was perfectly content with taking its sweet time with its grindy dungeons and inconsequential sidequests, but when the story takes a drastic turn, *Arise* stumbles over itself to hurriedly explain the game's true conflict.
+The game's big reveal *is* cool in theory, but it was presented in such a haphazard way that I wasn't affected by its enormity in the slightest.
 In all honesty, I was simply too worn out at that point to care.
-If I weren't a die-hard fan of the *Tales* series, I likely wouldn't have finished it.

 ## Summary
 For a game that strikes all the right notes in its opening hours, it's incredibly disappointing to see it stumble and sputter across the finish line.
 If I had to guess what went wrong, I'd assume that it's a combination of the following: